DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Successful requests will return a response body including updates to the `training_status` attribute.

-For more detailed information see the specifications for this [notify DfE that an ECF participant is taking a break from their course endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-defer-put).
+For more detailed information, see the specifications for the [notify DfE that a participant is taking a break from their course endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-defer-put).

 #### Example request body: